 NICE has now issued full guidance to the NHS is England, Wales, Scotland and Northern Ireland on endovenous laser treatment of the long saphenous vein.

-NICE has published a clinical guideline on Varicose veins in the legs (NICE clinical guideline 168, 2013).
+NICE has published a guideline on varicose veins in the legs (NICE guideline CG168, 2013).

 Under ultrasound guidance and local anaesthesia, a catheter is placed into the long saphenous vein.
 A laser fibre is passed through it and positioned below the saphenofemoral junction.